refnando/SeleniumPOC/README.md

 - Test data, such as valid and invalid user credentials, can be configured in the test scripts or fetched from external sources.
 - Test reports and logs will be generated after test execution.
 - TestNG annotations and assertions are used for test organization and result verification.
+- Maven handles the project's build and dependency management.

 Feel free to explore and enhance the test suite as needed to meet your specific requirements.